 About 1 out of 10 people with MDS developed it due to treatments they had for other cancers.
 This is called treatment-related MDS (t-MDS).
 This form of MDS can be severe and harder to treat than de novo MDS.
 You may also hear doctors call this:

 On average, treatment-related MDS happens 5 to 7 years following treatment for other cancers.
 Overall, the chance of developing MDS as a result of another cancer treatment is very low.
 Less than 1 in 100 people treated for other cancers develop MDS.
 The risk increases for patients who have had multiple rounds of chemotherapy and radiation therapy or have had a bone marrow transplant.

-Cancer patients at higher risk for developing MDS may include:
+Cancer patients at higher risk for developing Myelodysplastic syndromes may include: